Retrieves mapping definitions for one or more fields. For data streams, the API retrieves field mappings for the stream’s backing indices.

 index with several field mappings.

-The following returns the mapping of the field title
+The following returns the mapping of the field title only:

 GET publications/_mapping/field/title